Jeremy O. Harris: Philanthropy

 As of 2020, Harris has pledged and redistributed a significant portion of his earnings from collaborations with the fashion industry and an HBO deal to The New York Theatre Workshop, libraries across the United States, and microgrants to the Bushwick Starr theater in New York.

 For the New York Theatre Workshop, Harris has created two $50,000 commissions for new works by black women playwrights.
 He produced streaming for both Heroes of the Fourth Turning (a remount of an earlier digital reading) and Circle Jerk (later produced as a physical production by the same team), donated a collection of plays by black writers to one library in each of the 50 states, plus Washington, D.C., Puerto Rico, and Guam, and pledged various fees and royalties from Slave Play to fund $500 microgrants, administered by the Bushwick Starr theater, to 152 U.S.-based playwrights.

 In 2020, Harris sent a letter to then-president-elect Joe Biden, urging him to revive the Federal Theatre Project, and then used an appearance on Late Night with Seth Meyers to further advocate the idea.

 Personal life

 Harris is gay.
-Interviews have mentioned Harris's physical appearance, including his stature, and what GQ called his "dandyish style".
+Media outlets have discussed his physical appearance, such as his height and what GQ called his "dandyish style".

+On November 16, 2025, Harris was arrested on suspicion of smuggling after arriving at Naha Airport in Japan; as confirmed by Okinawa Regional Customs, 780 mg of MDMA was found in his carry-on luggage, a violation of the country's Narcotics and Psychotropics Control Law.
+He was released after three weeks.